-Strongly supported by behemoth tech companies, the “ethical and responsible” AI discourse has managed to almost completely overshadow the relevant conversation on the potential socio-economic impact the resurgent technology might have in developing countries.
+Strongly supported by behemoth tech companies, the “ethical and responsible” AI discourse has almost completely overshadowed the relevant conversation on the potential socio-economic impact the resurgent technology might have in developing countries.
 While such discourse’s subtle agenda, apparently now failing, is essentially aimed at avoiding any government regulation by promoting “AI for good,” research on its economic impact seems minimal in comparison.
 Research on AI public policies in developing countries I completed with a college at the end of last year (to be published soon, hopefully) showed that most Global South countries are not even thinking about the topic.
 And the few that have taken steps overemphasize its ethical aspects – some even openly opposing any regulation – thus falling short of providing any new policy proposals to confront the upcoming socio-economic AI disruption will trigger at the national level.
-Note that industrialized countries that have completed national AI public policies are very mindful of such impact and have proposed concrete ways to carve their own niche vis-a-vis the two giants in the field, China and the U.S.
+Note that industrialized countries that have completed national AI public policies are mindful of such impact and have proposed concrete ways to carve their own niche vis-a-vis the two giants in the field, China and the U.S.

-Mainstream neoclassical economics argues that, in the long run, countries in the Global South will eventually catch-up to their Northern peers.
+Mainstream neoclassical economics argues that, in the long run, countries in the Global South will eventually catch up to their Northern peers.
 Convergence will thus happen once this group of countries can fully master technology and muster sizable private capital, foreign and national.
 Do not hold your breath, though.
-While income in developing countries has certainly grown rapidly in the last 50 years, global convergence is still a pipe dream, especially in low-income and least-developed countries where almost two billion people live nowadays.
+While income in developing countries has grown rapidly in the last 50 years, global convergence is still a pipe dream, especially in low-income and least-developed countries where almost two billion people live.
 Those who have moved up along the steep slopes of income convergence have benefited from having either abundant natural resources (oil, minerals, etc.) or an almost unlimited supply of unskilled and thus cheap labor resources (for basic manufacturing and services) – or both.
-A handful, including China, Singapore, South Korea and Singapore, did manage to create national innovation systems that accelerated national income growth while enabling them to compete with the most advanced nations at the very high-end.
+A handful, including China, Singapore, South Korea and Singapore, did manage to create national innovation systems that accelerated national income growth while enabling them to compete with the most advanced nations at the very high end.
 Can other developing countries replicate such a success?
 At any rate, most developing countries have yet to take off.
-Instead, they seemed stuck in a technology space where the exit signs have somehow been removed.
+Instead, they seemed stuck in a technology space where the exit signs had somehow been removed.
 In this light, AI is both a threat and an opportunity, depending on where you are in the convergence path.
 Immediate action is required, regardless.

 While AI will continue its unstoppable march, concerted action at a global level is required to ensure its benefits are distributed more equitably.
 I certainly do not share the authors’ optimism given the current juncture where nationalism and all its relatives seem pervasive.
 Rarely in history have winners-take-all actors taken action to cede some of their power for the sake of humanity.